RECOMB-Privacy/recomb-privacy.github.io/_paper-calls/RECOMB-Privacy-CfP.md

 ---
 Manuscripts for the Proceedings Track should not exceed 10 pages using at least 10 point font on U.S. standard 8 1/2 by 11 inch paper with no less than one inch margin all around.
 This excludes the cover page and references.
 The cover page should have the title and the corresponding author’s email address.
 An optional short appendix can be included if necessary but reading it will be at the discretion of the program committee.
 Manuscripts must be submitted electronically in PDF format via the EasyChair system.

-In EasyChair, please select “RECOMB-PE 2025” track within RECOMB conference at <https://easychair.org/conferences/?conf=recomb2025>
+In EasyChair, please select “RECOMB-Privacy 2026” track within RECOMB conference at <https://easychair.org/conferences/?conf=recomb2025>

 An author of each accepted paper or abstract is expected to attend the conference in person to present the work.

 ---
-##### Special handling of papers submitted to RECOMB 2025
+##### Special handling of papers submitted to RECOMB 2026
 ---

-If your paper was not selected by RECOMB 2025 and you wish to submit it to RECOMB-P&E, you have the option to transfer your reviews.
+If your paper was not selected by RECOMB 2026 and you wish to submit it to RECOMB-Privacy, you have the option to transfer your reviews.
 To do so, please submit a single combined PDF that includes the reviews from RECOMB, followed by a rebuttal addressing the concerns raised.
 The manuscript should be revised according to the reviews or include an explanation of why revisions were not made.
 All reviews will be treated confidentially and will only be accessible to the program committee members.
-Authors of papers rejected by RECOMB 2024 may also submit their papers to RECOMB-P&E without transferring their reviews, if they prefer.
+Authors may also submit their papers to RECOMB-Privacy without transferring their reviews, if they prefer.